Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_guide.md

    * Point to the new directories and config settings in `/opt/ISLE/config/enduser-renamed-directory.institution`
 * Spin up new containers one at a time with the new config settings
 * Check that all services are running properly
-* Repeat entire process (_if necessary_) for additional ISLE platforms e.g. _production, staging and development_
+* Repeat entire process (_if necessary_) for additional ISLE environments e.g. _production, staging and development_

+---

 ### Step 1: Create appropriate Islandora Production data storage structure on new ISLE host server

 _Friendly note to endusers: While the following process may seem overly cautious or redundant, it saves time and establishes a safer conditions for endusers to work with valuable data._

-It is recommended that endusers use a large volume or network attached drive that can store a backup copy of the entire production storage, an merged copy of the production storage and associated config files as outlined in the **Migration Export Checklist** [page](alpha_migration_export_checklist.md) and additional datastores.
+It is recommended that endusers use a large volume or network attached drive that can store a backup copy of the entire Islandora production storage, an merged copy of the ISLE production storage and associated config files as outlined in the [Migration Export Checklist](alpha_migration_export_checklist.md) and additional datastores.

 * In an appropriate area / path on one's intended ISLE host server e.g. `/opt/` or `/mnt/`, create a directory e.g. `islandora_production_data_storage` with the following sub-directories: